aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/managing-ranges/copy-range/copy-row-heights-of-source-range-to-destination-range/_index.md

 // Add destination worksheet
 const dstSheet = workbook.getWorksheets().add("Destination Sheet");

 // Set the row height of the 4th row.
-This row height will be copied to destination range srcSheet.getCells().setRowHeight(3, 50);
+This row height will be copied to the destination range srcSheet.getCells().setRowHeight(3, 50);

 // Create source range to be copied